 - 9) The mdhold parameter allows you to reduce the overhead when looking up missing files when look-ups are done for files in a missing directory.
 The mdhold parameter control how long the cmsd is to remember that a directory is missing.
 Future look-ups in a missing directory immediately fail without actually checking the underlying file system during this time.
 Since the cmsd has no way of knowing if a directory was actually created during this time, the hold time should be set to a small value and should not be specified at all if directories are actively created for files likely to be looked up either by the meta-manager or the manager.
-Excessively long hold values will likely result in files being incorrectly tagged as missing. - The mdhold processing occurs where look-ups are preformed (see the lookup parameter).
-The limit parameter does not apply to directory lookup requests. - 11) The qmax parameter controls the maximum number of outstanding lookup requests.
+Excessively long hold values will likely result in files being incorrectly tagged as missing. - 10) The mdhold processing occurs where look-ups are preformed (see the lookup parameter).
+The limit parameter does not apply to directory look-up requests. - 11) The mdhold option is not compatible with http[s] and may cause http to report an error when creating a directory. - 12) The qmax parameter controls the maximum number of outstanding look-up requests.
 It is only meaningful when a limit is in effect.
 Look-up queues may occur when the limit is set too low or when the actual file system look-up rate is lower than the specified limit.
-When the queue limit is reached, the oldest requests are discarded and the file is deemed missing for those look-up requests. - 12) The redirect parameter can also be used to optimize look-ups.
+When the queue limit is reached, the oldest requests are discarded and the file is deemed missing for those look-up requests. - 13) The redirect parameter can also be used to optimize look-ups.
 In immed mode (the default for proxy managers), the manager immediately redirects clients to a suitable data server without any file look-up at all.
 The server is responsible for doing the look-up.
 In verify mode (the default for non-proxy managers), the manager performs the look-up to ensure that a selected data server will in fact be able to process the client's request.
 The choice of mode should be done in the context of how clients reach a manager node.
 If most of the activity is local to the cluster then verify mode is usually better.
-If most of the activity is generated by metamanager redirects then immed mode is usually better. - 13) The retries option provides a limit on how many times a client may reselect a server.
+If most of the activity is generated by metamanager redirects then immed mode is usually better. - 14) The retries option provides a limit on how many times a client may reselect a server.
 The notion is that since all servers in a DFS cluster are the same, an error encountered on one would also occur on any other DFS server.
 The default allows for two tries before the error is considered permanent.
-This avoids needlessly redirecting clients to other servers. - 14) Do not confuse the retries option with the option maxretries option in the sched directive.
-The sched maxretries applies a similar limit only to regular clusters. - 15) The dfs directive is meant to be used for clusters exporting a distributed file system or for proxy non-caching clusters.
+This avoids needlessly redirecting clients to other servers. - 15) Do not confuse the retries option with the option maxretries option in the sched directive.
+The sched maxretries applies a similar limit only to regular clusters.

+16) The dfs directive is meant to be used for clusters exporting a distributed file system or for proxy non-caching clusters.
 Other uses are not supported and may produce unwanted effects.